-Deep storage, able to dispatch electricity for more than 12 hours continuously, can smooth out dayto-day variations in demand and renewable supply.
-The deepest storage available to the NEM are its existing deep-reservoir hydro assets, which can also mitigate renewable droughts and balance energy across seasons.
+Deep storage, able to dispatch electricity for more than 12 hours continuously, can smooth out day-to-day variations in demand and renewable supply.
+The deepest storages available to the NEM are the existing deep-reservoir hydro assets, which can also mitigate renewable droughts and balance energy availability across seasons.
 New transmission such as HumeLink and Project Marinus gives the NEM better access to these assets.

-A number of government programs support the development of new deep (or medium) storage, but at this stage only Snowy 2.0 (serving New South Wales and Victoria), and Borumba and Kidston (Queensland) are committed or anticipated.
+A number of government programs support the development of new deep (or medium) storage, but at this stage only Snowy 2.0 (serving New South Wales and Victoria), Borumba and Kidston (both in Queensland) are committed or anticipated.

 Queensland is also considering a deep Pioneer-Burdekin project, Hydro Tasmania is investigating a new pumped hydro Battery of the Nation initiative at Cethana, and New South Wales has legislated a 2 GW target for storage of at least 8 hours duration by 2030.

-Figure 21 shows an 'average' future year to demonstrate the key role that traditional hydro and storage play across seasons.
+Figure 22 shows an 'average' future year to demonstrate the key role that traditional hydro and storage play across seasons.
 In summer, the NEM system is almost in balance across the months, with any used storage being replenished by solar.
 Into autumn, with typically more variable winds and decreasing sunlight, more energy starts to be drawn from hydro reservoirs.
 These will play their biggest role in winter, supported by gas, when heating demands are high, solar is reduced, and wind can be strong but intermittent.
-In June, storage and hydro generation would supply almost 4 TWh of electricity across the NEM, drawing down water reservoirs to low levels.
-Through August and into spring, snowmelt and higher rainfalls replenish those dams.
+In June, storage and hydro generation would supply around 5 TWh of electricity across the NEM, drawing down water reservoirs to low levels.
+Through

+August and into spring, snowmelt and higher rainfalls replenish those dams.
 Solar starts to generate again more than is consumed, bringing the system back into balance.

-Sound planning and energy management seek to minimise the need for deep storage and gas back up.
-However, forecasting both energy demand and weather can never be perfect.
+Forecasting both energy demand and weather can never be perfect.
 It is prudent to provide a buffer of deeper solutions to add resilience against known yet unpredictable risks.
 Market and policy settings will need to evolve to enable deep storage solutions with cost recovery mechanisms that are not limited to actual usage.

-Figure 21 Storage and hydro energy balances, NEM (TWh, 2040, Step Change)
+Figure 22 Storage and hydro energy balances, NEM (TWh, 2040, Step Change)